- Places to Explore

 - Fodor's Choice

-There's an eternal argument about which view is better, from Pão de Açúcar (Sugar Loaf) or from here.
-In our opinion, it's best to visit Sugar Loaf before you visit Corcovado, or you will remember Sugar Loaf only as an anticlimax.
-Corcovado has two advantages: at 690 meters (2,300 feet), it's nearly twice as high and offers an excellent view of Pão de Açúcar itself.
+Rio's iconic Cristo Redentor (Christ the Redeemer) statue stands arms outstretched atop 690-meter-high (2,300-foot-high) Corcovado Mountain.
+There's an eternal argument about which city view is better, the one from Pão de Açúcar (Sugar Loaf) or the one from here.
+In our opinion, it's best to visit Sugar Loaf before you visit Corcovado, or you may experience Sugar Loaf only as an anticlimax.
+Corcovado has two advantages: it's nearly twice as high, and it offers an excellent view of Pão de Açúcar itself.
 The sheer 300-meter (1,000-foot) granite face of Corcovado (the name means "hunchback" and refers to the mountain's shape) has always been a difficult undertaking for climbers.